Install

 Prerequisites

-• AWS CLI logged in to the target accounts (SSO or short-lived credentials both work)
+AWS CLILogged in to target accounts (SSO setup guide)

-• Optional but recommended: a GitHub fine-grained PAT stored as the PROJEN_GITHUB_TOKEN secret so Projen can auto-approve bot PRs
+Optional but recommended: A GitHub fine-grained PAT stored as PROJEN_GITHUB_TOKEN so Projen can auto-approve bot PRs.

 git clone https://github.com/towardsthecloud/aws-cdk-starter-kit my-cdk-app